ObolNetwork/obol-docs/docs/dvk/01_distributed-validator-keys.md

 The Obol Core team will draft the initial EIPs in collaboration with the following (desired) sub group of participants prior to opening the working group up to large audience.

-**Start Date:** Jan 6, 2021
+**Start Date:** Feb 7, 2022

 **Sub Group:**

 - EF Members
+- Coinbase Cloud
 - Jim McDonald
 - Ben Edgington
 - Raul Jordan
-- Vasilly (Lido)
-- Coinbase Cloud
 - Sourav Das

 ### Phase 1

 **Design Feedback:**

-The Obol Core team will conduct a user feedback session with all working group members based on the draft of the EIPs and proposed architecture.
+The Obol Core team will conduct feedback with all working group members based on the draft of the EIPs and proposed architecture.
 Our goal is to better understand the requirements of adoption and utilization of the key stakeholders in the working group.
 Our intention is to build a tool that a variety of different staking personas can utilize to accelerate adoption of the primitive.
 Based on feedback from the working group, the Obol team will iterate accordingly to implement the community determined tooling.

 **Start Date:** TBD

-**Completion Date:** Est end 2Q
+### Phase 2

+The Obol Core team will begin development of the community tools

+**Start Date:** March 2, 2022